cylc/cylc-doc/src/user-guide/running-workflows/dynamic-behaviour.rst

 Cylc Broadcast
 --------------

-The ``cylc broadcast`` command overrides :cylc:conf:`[runtime]` settings in a running workflow.
+The ``cylc broadcast`` command overrides task :cylc:conf:`[runtime]` settings in a running scheduler.
+You can think of it as communicating changed settings (including information via environment variables) to selected upcoming tasks via the scheduler.

-Broadcast can be used to communicate information to downstream tasks by setting environment variables.
 Broadcasts can target all tasks, groups of tasks, or specific tasks, at all cycle points or at specific cycle points.
-See broadcast command help for details.
+See ``cylc broadcast --help`` for detailed information.

-Broadcast settings targeted at a specific task ID or cycle point expire and are forgotten as the workflow moves on.
-Un-targeted variables and those targeted at a task name persist throughout the workflow run, even across restarts, unless manually cleared using the broadcast command - and so should be used sparingly.
+Broadcast settings targeting a specific task ID or cycle point expire as the workflow moves on.
+Non-specific broadcasts persist throughout the run and across restarts unless manually cleared using the broadcast command.

 .. _Sub-Workflows: